 There is a risk of loss of principal and prior earnings due to negative performance of an Index if you allocate your Account Value to an Indexed Strategy.
 Such a loss may be significant.
 This risk exists for each Growth Strategy because, at the end of a Term, you agree to absorb any loss in the Index during the Term up to the Maximum Loss of 10%.
 This risk exists for each Buffer Strategy because, at the end of a Term, you agree to absorb any loss in the Index that exceeds the Buffer.
 This risk of loss does not exist if you allocate your Account Value to the Declared Rate Strategy or to a Conserve/0% Floor Strategy.
 If you allocate money to a Growth Strategy, you may lose up to 10% at the end of each Term.
-If you allocate money to a Growth Strategy over multiple Terms, you may lose up to 90% at the end of each Term.
+If you allocate money to a Growth Strategy over multiple Terms, you may lose up to 10% each Term, which may result in a cumulative loss that is greater than 10%.
+If you allocate money to a Buffer Strategy, you may lose up to 90% at the end of each Term.
 If you allocate money to a Buffer Strategy and withdraw it before the end of the Term, because the Buffer is prorated over the Term, you may lose more than 90% because the Buffer is less than 10% until the end of the Term.
 If you allocate money to a Buffer Strategy over multiple Terms, you may lose up to 90% at the end of each Term, which may result in a cumulative loss that is greater than 90%.